• Skip to primary navigation

 Beetroot

 Canned and drained beetroot contains 1.8 milligrams of iron per 100 grams.
 This includes 31 calories.
-When boiled it goes down to 0.8 milligrams of iron but goes up to 44 calories.
+It goes down to 0.8 milligrams of iron but up to 44 calories when boiled.

 Collard Greens / Collards